radicaled42/https-certificates-local-kubernetes/README.md

 helm upgrade --install cert-manager jetstack/cert-manager --namespace cert-manager --create-namespace --set crds.enabled=true
 ```

 Next, deploy Pebble.
 I have attached the Pebble resources to the **pebble** directory on this repo.
-Otherwise you can download them from the [original] (https://github.com/manabie-com/manabie-com.github.io/blob/main/content/posts/simulate-https-certificates-acme-k8s/examples/pebble.yaml)
+Otherwise you can download them from the [original](https://github.com/manabie-com/manabie-com.github.io/blob/main/content/posts/simulate-https-certificates-acme-k8s/examples/pebble.yaml) source.
 Or you can create them its not difficult.
-I have added the **15000** service, because with the latest version of the docker image **sh** is not available.
+I have also added the **mgmt** service (port 15000), because with the latest version of the docker image **sh** is not available.

 ```bash
 cd ./pebble